Group Sum Chromatic Number of Graphs: Proof of Theorem

-Now let us consider the second case.
-Assume that $\gr\cong Z_2\times Z_2\times\dots \times Z_2$.
-It means that there are $2^q-1\geq 3$ involutions in $\gr$, and their sum equals to $0$ (see e.g. \cite{ref_ComNelPal}, Lemma 8).
-Assume $\gchi(G)=2^q$.
-The vertices in every colour class must have the weighted degrees equal to distinct element of $\gr$.
-If there are $2$ odd colour classes, let us assume that their vertices have weighted degrees $a$ and $b$, where $a\neq b$.
-Sum of the weighted degrees in any even class would be equal to $0$ and in the odd classes $a$ and $b$.
+Now we are ready to consider the second case.
+Assume that $\gr\cong \zet_2\times \zet_2\times\dots \times \zet_2$ ($q$ times, $q\geq 2$).
+It means that there are $2^q-1\geq 3$ involutions in $\gr$ and, according to Lemma \ref{lemma_CNPsum0}, their sum equals $0$.
+Assume that $\gchi(G)=2^q$.
+The vertices in every colour class must have weighted degrees equal to distinct elements of $\gr$.
+If there are two odd colour classes, let us assume that their vertices have weighted degrees $a$ and $b$, where $a\neq b$.
+The sum of the weighted degrees in any even class would be equal to $0$ and in the odd classes to $a$ and $b$.
 Thus $\sum_{v\in V(G)}w(v)=a+b$.
 Similarly, if there are exactly $2^q-2$ odd colour classes, then assume the weighted degrees of the vertices in two even classes are $a$ and $b$, where $a\neq b$.
 The sum of all the weighted degrees is equal to the sum of all the elements of $\gr$ except $a$ and $b$, that is $-a-b=a+b$.
-In both situations, as in the case of the bipartite graph, $\sum_{v\in V(G)}w(v)=0$.
+In both situations $\sum_{v\in V(G)}w(v)=0$.
 But the equality $a+b=0$ means $a=b$.
 The contradiction implies that $\gchi(G)\geq 2^q+1=\chi(G)+1$.

 Given any two vertices $x_1$ and $x_2$ belonging to the same connected component of $G$, there exist walks from $x_1$ to $x_2$.
-Some of them may consist of even number of vertices (some of them being repetitions).
+Here by a walk we mean a sequence of vertices, with possible repetitions, such that two consecutive vertices in this sequence are adjacent in $G$, together with the induced sequence of edges, also with possible repetitions.
+Some of the walks may consist of an even number of vertices (counting the repetitions).
 We are going to call them \textit{even walks}.
-The walks with odd number of vertices will be called \textit{odd walks}.
+The walks with an odd number of vertices are called \textit{odd walks}.
 We will always choose the shortest even or the shortest odd walk from $x_1$ to $x_2$.